Womenstate is a project about women, for women, by women.

 Womenstate wants to raise those topics in a direct contact and artistic dialogue with the most incapacitated groups of women: women suffering from depression, domestic violence victims, female prisoners and homeless women.
 These meetings are taking place in their own spaces, in the places of social exclusion: prisons, homeless shelters and community care houses.

 2016: pilot project

-In 2016 Kobietostan won the 4th edition of the Competition for NGO and social cooperatives organised by Artist-in- Residence Programme A-i-R Wro.
-Agnieszka invited London-based Italian theatre director Irene Ros to collaborate with her on Kobietostan; as Irene has been actively experimenting and creating within the theme of gender equality and the role of a woman.
+In 2016 Womenstate won the 4th edition of the Competition for NGO and social cooperatives organised by Artist-in- Residence Programme A-i-R Wro.
+Agnieszka invited London-based Italian theatre director Irene Ros to collaborate with her on Womenstate; as Irene has been actively experimenting and creating within the theme of gender equality and the role of a woman.
 Wroclaw-based photographer Magdalena Mądra participated as a guest artist.

 Over the course of two weeks the artists led a series of meetings and workshops in two places – Female Detention Centre of the Penitentiary Prison No 1 in Wroclaw and Saint Brother Albert Shelter for Women and Mothers with Children.
 They presented the results of their work in a form of an artistic installation which took place on 4th December 2016 in Barbara.

 Project was implemented in the framework of Artist-in- Residence Programme A-i- R Wro as a part of the European Capital of Culture Wroclaw 2016 programme.

 Artist-in- Residence Programme A-i- R is sunsidized by the Ministry of Culture and National Heritage of Poland.